Dr. Holly Reed Fund

 Working for Clouded Leopards

 They’re shy and elusive.
-They’re so difficult to spot in their rapidly disappearing rainforest habitat that no-one knows for sure how many endangered clouded leopards remain in the wild.
+They’re so difficult to spot in their rapidly disappearing rainforest habitat that noone knows for sure how many endangered clouded leopards remain in the wild.
 But we all agree the species is in trouble.
 Point Defiance Zoo works with partners across the nation and in Thailand on a breeding and research program that is crucial to ongoing understanding and conservation of these exotic cats.
-In addition, 2019 grants will fund two studies: one fitting satellite tracking collars to clouded leopards in Borneo, the other capturing their movements via motion-sensing cameras in Thailand’s Phu Khieo Wildlife Sanctuary.
-These studies will give crucial information about saving this species for the future.
+In addition, we’ve funded studies to fit satellite tracking collars on clouded leopards in Borneo and capture their movements via motion-sensing cameras in Thailand’s Phu Khieo Wildlife Sanctuary.
+These studies provide crucial information about saving this species for the future.

 Elephant Conservation in Sumatra

 Development of Sumatran elephant habitat has led to increased contact between people and wild elephants.
-This grant supports Conservation Response Units in Sumatra that address that conflict.
+We support Conservation Response Units in Sumatra that address that conflict.
 Formerly neglected elephants are trained to carry forest rangers into elephant territory to fight crime, rescue wildlife, reduce elephant-human conflict by herding wild elephants away from settlements and provide education and outreach programs to villages in and around the parks.

 Tracking Wild Polar Bears